avan06/PS4CheaterNeo/README.md

 - The `cheat` window and the `query` window are separated.
 - `Hex Editor` can be opened from the `cheat` or `query` window.
 - `Pointer finder` can be executed from the `cheat` or `query` lists.
+- Added support for attempting to re-establish the connection when PS4Tool's ConnectedCheck detects that PS4DBG is not connected.
+(0.9.9.1)

 ## SendPayload	[🔼](#table-of-contents)